What are some questions I can ask my doctor about liver cancer?

 - Where in the liver is my cancer?
 Has it spread beyond the liver?

 - What is the stage of my cancer?
-What does that mean in my case?
+What does that mean to me?

 - How well is my liver working?